arrow_icon

 How long does Invisalign take to close spaces between teeth?

-In cases where missing teeth result in significant dental problems such as poor dental hygiene, gum disease, or tooth decay, additional dental treatments like dental implants or dental bridges may be recommended.
-However, for individuals seeking a non-invasive treatment option, Invisalign can be an effective choice for closing tooth gaps and achieving a straighter, healthier smile.
+Depending on the complexity of the case, treatment times may vary, with some cases requiring longer durations than others.
+In cases where missing teeth result in significant dental problems such as poor dental hygiene, gum disease or tooth decay, additional dental treatments like dental implants or dental bridges may be recommended which will prolong the treatment duration.

 Invisalign moves teeth about 0.2mm per aligner, which is changed every 2 weeks.
 So if you have a gap of 1.5mm, it would take roughly 12 weeks or 3 months to close the gap.
 However, because other teeth gaps might be created during the process of bringing the original tooth gap together, it might take about 3-6 months for a new smile with completely no spaces at all.